skandalkar/JavaScript-Tic-Tac-Toe/README.md

-# JavaScript-Tic-Tac-Toe
-This is one step to build project in Javascript.

 # **Tic-Tac-Toe (JavaScript)**

 A simple **Tic-Tac-Toe** game built using **HTML, CSS, and JavaScript**.
 This project provides an interactive UI, smooth gameplay, and prevents players from making invalid moves.